Stateware/Dav3i/doc/FrontEndArchitecture.md

 **country/region** refers to 1 distinct and indivisible region for which a single set of stats exists in the database.

+**country/region data** refers to the data set (all stats for all possible times) for a single country/region, in JSON format.

 **area selection** refers to a country/region or list of countries/regions which the user selects, using either the map or search bar, for which stats must be graphed.

-**area selection data** refers to the entire set of stat data for an area selection, in JSON format.
-If the area selection includes more than 1 country/region, the data object is composed of each individual country/region's data, concatenated in the order in which they were queried.
+**area selection data** refers to the entire set of stat data for an area selection contained in the ASDS.

-**ASDS** or **area selection data structure** refers to the organization of a 3D array used to store area selection data on the client side.
+**ASDS** or **area selection data structure** refers to the data structure used to store area selection data on the client side (defined in section 2.4).

+**ASDS node ** refers to one of the nodes of the ASDS corresponding to a single country/region data set.

-**parsed data** refers to area selection data parsed to fit ASDS.
+**parsed data** refers to country/region data parsed to fit within an ASDS node.

 **CID** refers to the unique integer ID used to refer to a country/region.

 **data query** refers to the process of querying the server for area selection data.
-The client makes an API call to by_country.php using a comma delimited list of CIDs indicating the area selection, and the server returns the area selection data.
+The client makes an API call to by_country.php using a single CID and returns country/region data.

-**CID reference list** refers to an array of CIDs used in a data query, in the order in which they were queried.
-This is used to get names from the lookup table to compose a legend for the corresponding graphs.

-**stat reference list** refers to an array of stat names (births, deaths, estimated cases, etc.) which are enumerated based on the order in which the stats are given when a data query is made.
+**stat reference list** refers to an array of stat names and names corresponding to upper and lower bounds of stats (Births, Deaths, Estimated Cases Upper, Estimated Cases, Estimated Cases Lower etc.) which are enumerated based on the order in which the stats are returned when a data query is made.

+**statID** refers to the enumerated value of a stat in the stat reference list.

 **CC2** refers to the unique 2 character code used to refer to a country/region.